 The feeling you are getting that someone doesn’t like you –even if they’ve never said anything- is dead on correct.
 Herein lays the problem and the biggest contributor to nurse-to-nurse hostility: a culture of silence.
 We don’t check out the intended message in the non-verbal interaction.
 Nurses rarely if ever confront each other because their main style of communication is passive-aggressive.
 As part of their conflict resolution in nursing, they just avoid it.
 When over 4,000 nurses were asked why they don’t speak their truth, the answers were consistent (Bartholomew):

 This is what Gandhi meant when he said, “You must be the change you want to see in the world”.
-We could complain for years about staffing grids, missed meals or stressful work conditions.
+We could complain for years about staffing grids, missed meals, stressful work conditions and other unfair rules of the nursing culture.
 Or we could start a tsunami of change for our profession and our patients.
 If every nurse spoke their truth, we would heal ourselves and thereby become a blazing beacon of healing for a wounded world.

 Bartholomew, K and Nance, J. The Silent Treatment.
 OR Connection

-Bartholomew, K. Breaking Our Cultural Chans.
+Bartholomew, K. Breaking Our Cultural Chains.
 OR Connection

 Bartholomew, K. The Silent Treatment.
 OR Connection